iter8-tools/iter8/mkdocs/docs/tutorials/load-test-grpc/loadcharacteristics.md

 ***

-When you set the `total` and `qps` parameters, the duration of the load test is automatically determined.
-Similarly, when you set `loadMaxDuration` and `qps` parameters, the number of requests is automatically determined.
-If you set both `total` and `loadMaxDuration` parameters, the former will be ignored.
+When you set `total` and `qps`, the duration of the load test is automatically determined.
+Similarly, when you set `loadMaxDuration` and `qps`, the number of requests is automatically determined.
+If you set both `total` and `loadMaxDuration`, the former will be ignored.